knative/client/docs/cmd/kn_route_describe.md

 ## kn route describe

-Show details of a given Route
+Show details of a route

 ### Synopsis

-Show details of a given Route
+Show details of a route

 ```
 kn route describe NAME [flags]